2018 Workshop Day - October 17th

 You are an analyst.
-Or you are a business professional playing the role of analyst.
-Either way, you like data, and you enjoy your work.
-But you want something more – so how (skills, experiences, training, mentorship, etc) do you best position yourself to determine what you want to be doing, for whom, and to what end?
+You like data, and you enjoy your work.
+But you want something more – so how (through skills, experiences, training, mentorship, etc) do you best position yourself to determine what you want to be doing, for whom, and to what end?

 We increasingly want to make our reporting predictive and analytic.
 A forecast is just a predictive model.
 But how do you build forecasting into your work?
 In this class, we will start at a very basic level and work our way up to more advanced forecasting techniques.
 We will introduce and review concepts like smoothing, banding and breakouts.
 We will then consider different kinds of forecast challenges – limited data, seasonality, variation, product cycles – and potential ways to model and handle the difficulties they present.